RobertASmith/About_me/README.md

 ## Talks & Media

-For a list of talks and media see [https://www.darkpeakanalytics.com/](https://www.darkpeakanalytics.com/)
+For a list of talks and media see Rob's [talks repository](https://github.com/RobertASmith/talks).

 ## Advisory